 All in all, I feel like the WinkBed has a traditional innerspring mattress feel with the addition of a soft pillow top for added comfort.
 The contour and hug are minimized, which can be a benefit for sleepers who prefer a more classic mattress feel vs. a modern 100% foam feel.

-- Shipping – free, delivered via white glove delivery service (not compressed), comes in 7-10 days
+- Shipping – free shipping to your door or a $99 white glove delivery service, arrives in 7-10 days

 - Warranty – 10 years